ibm-cloud-docs/containers/vpc_alb.md

 :   Annotation to specify a VPC zone that your cluster is attached to.
 When you specify a zone in this annotation, two processes occur: (1) The VPC ALB is deployed to the same subnet in that zone that your worker nodes are connected to, and (2) only worker nodes in your cluster in this zone are configured to receive traffic from the VPC ALB.
 To place the load balancer in a specific zone, you must specify this annotation when you create the load balancer.
 If you later change this annotation to a different zone, the listening and backend worker nodes are automatically updated to match the new zone.
 If the `dedicated: edge` label is set on worker nodes and you specify this annotation, then only edge nodes in the specified zone are configured to receive traffic.
 Edge nodes in other zones and non-edge nodes in the specified zone don't receive traffic from the load balancer.
 To see zones, run `ibmcloud ks zone ls --provider vpc-gen2`.

 `service.kubernetes.io/ibm-load-balancer-cloud-provider-vpc-subnets`
 :   Annotation to specify one or more subnets that the VPC ALB service deploys to.
 If specified, this annotation takes precedence over the `service.kubernetes.io/ibm-load-balancer-cloud-provider-zone` annotation.
 Without this annotation, the subnets that the VPC ALB deploys to automatically update to match the zones of a cluster if the cluster is updated from single zone region to multi-zone, or vice versa.
 Note that you can specify a different subnet in the same VPC than the subnets that your cluster is attached to.
 In this case, even though the VPC ALB deploys to a different subnet in the same VPC, the VPC ALB can still route traffic to your worker nodes on the cluster subnets.
-To see subnets in all resource groups, run `ibmcloud ks subnets --provider vpc-gen2 --vpc-id <vpc> --zone <zone>`.
+To see subnets in all resource groups, run `ibmcloud ks subnets --provider vpc-gen2 --vpc-id VPC_ID --zone ZONE`.
 This annotation can be added or modified for existing VPC ALBs.

 `service.kubernetes.io/ibm-load-balancer-cloud-provider-vpc-node-selector`
 :   Annotation to specify a worker node label selector.
 You can configure specific worker nodes in your cluster to receive traffic by specifying label selector keys.
 You can include only one label selector in the annotation, and that the selector must be specified in the `"key=value"` format.
 If this annotation is not specified, all worker nodes in your cluster are configured to receive traffic from the VPC ALB.
 This annotation takes precedence over the `service.kubernetes.io/ibm-load-balancer-cloud-provider-zone` annotation, and any `dedicated: edge` labels on worker nodes are ignored.
 To limit traffic to a specific zone, you can use this annotation to specify worker nodes in that zone.
 Note that setting a new label on a cluster worker node does not automatically configure the worker node to receive traffic; you must recreate or update the VPC ALB for the newly labeled worker node to receive traffic.